LLC Tax Exempt: IRS Requirements and State Exemptions

 Nonprofits Forming LLCs

 There are a variety of reasons that a nonprofit may wish to form an LLC.
-For example, the nonprofit can use the LLC to protect itself from the risks of owning certain assets or performing certain activities.
+For example, a nonprofit may form an LLC to limit liability when managing high-risk assets or engaging in specific activities.
 It's also possible that the nonprofit wishes to run a business that could put its 501(c)(3) status at risk, which is a good reason for a nonprofit to form an LLC.
 However, when forming an LLC for this purpose, the business will not be tax-exempt.

 Some nonprofits form LLCs because they are interested in partnering with another entity in a joint venture.
 If the members of the LLC are tax-exempt, or if the member includes both for-profit and non-profit organizations, it's possible for the LLC to be tax-exempt.